 Lakes in Greece: A beauty to rival the Ionian and Aegean

 From Trichonida, Greece’s largest lake, to mountain-ringed Prespa, home to 1,500 plant species and 260 bird species.
 From popular Lake Plastira, to Stymphalia, Doxa and Kremaston, these glassy stretches of water mirror the colours of the sky, while the ‘urban’ lakes of Ioannina and Kastoria reflect the twinkling lights of their cities.
-Vegoritis and Doirani, as well as, less well-known starlets such as Zazari, are jewels in the Macedonian landscape – among them Kerkini, which played the lead in Theodoros Angelopoulos’ film The Weeping Meadow.
+Veritable jewels in the Macedonian landscape are Vegoritis and Doirani, as well as less well-known starlets such as Zazari and Kerkini, which played a leading role in Theodoros Angelopoulos’ film The Weeping Meadow.
 For mountain-climbers, a special reward awaits at the so-called Dragon Lakes, at altitudes of 1,000 to 1,500 m near the peaks of Mts Smolikas, Gamila and Grammos, a legacy from the glaciers that once covered Greece.

-Flat or mountainous, small or large, inland or sharing borders, Greek lakes will repay your efforts to discover them.
+Flat or mountainous, small or large, inland, coastal or sharing borders, Greek lakes will repay your efforts to discover them.

 Rivers in Greece: The lifeblood of the country

 You can follow Greece’s rivers – great or small, gentle or turbulent – through gorges or plains.
 Start with Aliakmon, the biggest, and then head down Evros, the natural border to the east, and explore its broad delta where cultures and migratory birds mix and mingle.
 Still in Thrace, you can trace the little-known Ardas and the Nestos as it meanders to the sea.